Living in Murray Hill: Things to Do and See in Murray Hill, New York

 What to Do in Murray Hill?

 Murray Hill is a welcoming neighborhood with a late-night energy, and as such it has long been favored by newcomers as the place to live in New York City.
-By day, the area is a busy corridor, where financiers, lawyers, and creatives head west to the offices of Midtown.
+By day, the area is a busy corridor.
 After dark, the avenues are transformed into a spirited bar scene, but its side streets, with their elegant bistros and cocktail lounges, offer a more sedate atmosphere.

 Murray Hill has some of the finest architecture in New York City.
 Grand Central Terminal stands as a magnificent Beaux Arts monument to America's Railway Age.
 Other historic landmarks include the Art Deco masterpiece the Chrysler Building; the Union League Club, a private social club founded by 1863, and the National Review.
 Because the neighborhood is so near the United Nations building, more than 20 permanent diplomatic missions and consulates are in Murray Hill’s elegant 19th-century mansions.